Spiced Courgette Fritters – Simple & Delicious

 This time we had them for breakfast, with enough left over for supper.
 They reheat in the oven quite effectively.
 We ate ours with some plain yoghurt dolloped on top.
 Accompany them with a variety of salads, however and you have something a lot more substantial.

-(if you’re lucky enough to have one)
+If you’re lucky enough to have one, that is.

 - Bulgar stuffed courgettes with pine nuts – Family Friends Food